-Fees
+Fees and Expenses

-As part of the expenses of the Trust, the Trustee may pay or cause to be paid out of the Trust Property, reasonable fees, costs and expenses incurred in connection with the administration and management of the Trust, including (without limitation) fees of auditors, accountants, lawyers, appraisers and other agents, consultants and professional advisors employed by or on behalf of the Trust, and the cost of reporting or giving notices to Unitholders.
+As part of the expenses of the Trust, the Trustee may pay or cause to be paid out of the Trust Property, reasonable fees, costs and expenses incurred in connection with the administration and management of the Trust, including (without limitation) fees of auditors, accountants, lawyers, appraisers and other agents, consultants and professional advisors employed by or on behalf of the Trust, the cost of reporting or giving notices to Unitholders, and sales fees in connection with the sale of Units, including trailer fees.
 All costs, charges and expenses properly incurred by the Trustee on behalf of the Trust will be payable out of the Trust Property.